Deriving Differential Target Propagation from Iterating Approximate Inverses: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This is only a proposal, with many uncertain avenues left to explore and validate through simulations and confrontation with biological knowledge (and possibly biological experiments).
-This proposal opens the door to a style of biologically plausible analogues to backprop which is a variant of target propagation and can potentially offer optimization advantages compared to SGD with backpropagation, because of the Gauss-Newton approximation implicitly being computed (without having to represent and invert high-dimensional matrices).
+This is only a proposal, with many uncertain avenues left to explore and the need to validate these ideas through simulations and confrontation with biological knowledge (and possibly biological experiments) and machine learning experiments.
+Many variations on the themes introduced here are possible and will need simulations to disentangle experimentally and understand better.
+This proposal opens the door to a style of biologically plausible analogues to backprop which is a variant of target propagation while sharing some properties of error propagation schemes (the targets being close to the activations) and can potentially offer optimization advantages compared to SGD with backpropagation, because of the Gauss-Newton approximation implicitly being computed (without having to represent and invert high-dimensional matrices).